Sonobeat Milestones I: The '60s

 Bach-Yen string and horn overdub sessionAugust 29, 1968

-Richard Green, who has arranged and conducted a string quartet and harpsicord overdub on Sonobeat's first Lavender Hill Express single, returns to provide a crisp string and horn sweetening session atop Bach-Yen's simple band and vocal performance recorded months earlier.
+Richard Green, who previously arranged and conducted a string quartet and harpsicord overdub for Sonobeat's first Lavender Hill Express single, returns to provide a crisp string and horn sweetening session atop Bach-Yen's simple 4-piece combo backing her vocal performance, recorded months earlier.
 The string and horn sections are recorded at Sonobeat's Western Hills Drive studio.

 Johnny Winter "solo" sessionSeptember 1, 1968

 Johnny Winter stops by Sonobeat's newly-outfitted Western Hills Drive studio to record two acoustic tracks, Broke Down Engine and Bad Luck and Trouble, that will round out a 10-track album.
 Johnny is the first to record on Sonobeat's new Scully half-inch 4-track recorder, which makes it possible for him to multi-track standard guitar, harmonica, mandolin, and vocal.

 Sonobeat releases its eighth stereo 45 RPM single, which is also it's second jazz single, Comin' Home Baby backed with Afro-Twist by The Afro-Caravan.
 Sonobeat's release cataloging system would seem to indicate the single is in the "rock" or "rhythm and blues" category, but it's actually a category unto itself: Afro-jazz.
 This will be Sonobeat's only commercial release of live recordings.